CP Factor Model for Dynamic Tensors: Theoretical Properties

 where $c_1,c_2$ are some positive constants and $0<\gamma_2\le 2$.
 In addition, the mixing coefficient satisfies

 for some constant $c_0>0$ and $0<\gamma_1\le 1$, where

 \end{assumption}

 \begin{assumption} Assume $h\le T/4$ is fixed, and $\lambda_{1,h},...,\lambda_{r,h}$ are all distinct.
 Without loss of generality, let $\lambda_{1,h}>\lambda_{2,h}>\cdots>\lambda_{r,h}>0$.
-Here we emphasize that $\lambda_{i,h}$ depends on $h$, though in other places when $h$ is fixed we will omit $h$ in the notation. \end{assumption}
+Here, we emphasize that $\lambda_{i,h}$ depends on $h$, though in other places when $h$ is fixed we will omit $h$ in the notation. \end{assumption}

 Assumption \ref{asmp:error} is similar to those on the noise imposed in \cite{lam2011}, \cite{lam2012}, \cite{han2020iterative}.
 It accommodates general patterns of dependence among individual time series fibers, but also allows a presentation of the main results with manageable analytical complexity.
 The normality assumption, which ensures fast statistical error rates in our analysis, is imposed for technical convenience.
-In fact we only need to impose the sub-Gaussian condition for the results below.
-This assumption can be relaxed to more general distributions with heavier tails, but we do not pursue this direction in the current paper.
+In theory, it can be supplanted by a sub-Gaussian condition, or replaced with more general distributions with heavier tails.
+However, adopting such weaker conditions would significantly complicate the formulae, statistical outcomes, and requisite conditions within our time series framework.
+This added complexity would likely detract from the paper's readability, without providing additional statistical insights.
+Our primary goal is to maintain the readers' focus on the core content of the paper, and thus, we have chosen to assume additive Gaussian errors.
+This choice simplifies the exposition without compromising the fundamental tenets and the findings of our study.

 Assumption \ref{asmp:mixing} is standard.
 It allows a very general class of time series models, including causal ARMA processes with continuously distributed innovations; see also \cite{tong1990non, bradley2005, tsay2005analysis, fan2008nonlinear, rosenblatt2012markov, tsay2018nonlinear}, among others.
 The restriction $\gamma_1\le 1$ is introduced only for presentation convenience.
 Assumption \ref{asmp:mixing} requires that the tail probability of $f_{it}$ decays exponentially fast.
 In particular, when $\gamma_2=2$, $f_{it}$ is sub-Gaussian.